MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/2-use-logs-detect-suspicious-activity.md

 Audit files provide a history of every task that's done in your Azure AD tenant.
 Audit logs are maintained for compliance.
 They keep records of all your system activities.
 Recent activities might not be included in results for up to an hour after they occur.

-### Prerequisites
+### Audit log prerequisites

 To access the audit log files, at least one user in your tenant must have a Global Administrator, Report Reader, Security Reader, or Security Administrator role.

 ### Structure of an audit log file

-Access the audit logs through the Azure portal:

-1. In the Azure portal, go to your Azure AD instance.

-1. In the left menu under **Monitoring**, select **Audit logs**.
+Access the audit logs through the Azure portal.
+In the Azure portal, go to your Azure AD instance.
+In the left menu under **Monitoring**, select **Audit logs**.

 Like sign-in logs, you can modify audit logs to meet your specific needs.
 The default audit log view displays the following columns: